 Does the Martinsburg Center offer room rentals or student use conference rooms?

-Yes, for more information, contact the Martinsburg Center at email@example.com or Jim Klein at firstname.lastname@example.org.
-Only pre-approved visitors may use instructional space or conference rooms.
+Yes, for more information, contact the Martinsburg Center at firstname.lastname@example.org or Jim Klein at email@example.com.
+Students must be present and show ID to gain access to rooms he/she reserves.
+Only pre-approved visitors may use instructional space or conference rooms (please keep in mind, we typically charge for the use of these rooms).
 There should be no food or drink of any kind in the conference rooms or near the computers.
-Visitors, anyone that is not pre-approved or not currently enrolled, and children are restricted to room 109 unless other arrangements have been made with the Center Director.
+Visitors, anyone that is not pre-approved in the room rental/reservation or anyone whom is not currently enrolled, as well as children are restricted to room 109 unless other arrangements have been made with the Center Director.
 For their own safety, children should be accompanied at all times by a parent or other adult in room 109.
 Students may print up to (5) pages in the conference rooms.
 Printing is not available for large projects.
 Paper may be obtained by visiting room 118 during IT hours.

 Are room rentals just for Faculty/Students?

 No. The Martinsburg Center is a multi-functional learning facility.
 Companies/Businesses/Organizations may use space for business training and professional development …at a competitive rate often less than other facilities.
-For more information, contact the Martinsburg Center at email@example.com or Jim Klein at firstname.lastname@example.org.
+A room rental form is required to be completed for the use of space.
+For more information, contact the Martinsburg Center at firstname.lastname@example.org or Jim Klein at email@example.com.